 Delaney Settlers in Canada in the 19th Century

-- Daniel Delaney, aged 30, arrived in Saint John, NB in 1833 aboard the brig "Thomas Hanford" from Cork
+- Daniel Delaney, aged 30, arrived in Saint John, New Brunswick in 1833 aboard the brig "Thomas Hanford" from Cork, Ireland

 - J P Delaney, who arrived in Victoria, British Columbia in 1862